 C. Landlord and Tenant shall negotiate in good faith to determine the Base Rent for the Fifth Extension Period for a period of thirty (30) days after the date on which Landlord receives the Extension Notice from Tenant.
 In the event Landlord and Tenant are unable to agree upon the Base Rent for the Fifth Extension Period within said thirty (30)-day period, the Fair Market Rental Rate shall be determined by a board of three (3) licensed real estate brokers, one of whom shall be named by Landlord, one of whom shall be named by Tenant, and the two so appointed shall select a third (the "Third Broker").
 Each real estate broker so selected shall be licensed in the State of North Carolina as a real estate broker specializing in the field of office leasing in the Raleigh / Durham, North Carolina area, having no fewer than ten (10) years experience in such field, and recognized as ethical and reputable within the field.
 Landlord and Tenant agree to make their appointments promptly within ten (10) days after the expiration of the thirty (30)-day period, or sooner if mutually agreed upon.
 The two (2) brokers selected by Landlord and Tenant shall select the Third Broker within ten (10) days after they both have been appointed, and all three (3) brokers shall, within fifteen (15) days after the Third Broker is selected, submit his or her determination of the Fair Market Rental Rate.
-The Third Broker shall determine which determination of Fair Market Rental Rate made by Landlord's broker or Tenant's broker is closest to the determination of Fair Market Rental Value made by the Third Broker.
+The Third Broker shall determine which determination of Fair Market Rental Rate made by the Third Broker (the "Closest Determination").
+The Fair Market Rental Rate hereunder shall be the mean of the Closest Determination and the determination of Fair Market Rental Value made by the Third Broker.
 Landlord and Tenant shall each pay the fee of the broker selected by it, and they shall equally share the payment of the fee of the Third Broker.